persalys/persalys/python/doc/developer_manual/validation/validation.rst

       - select x_0 and add all the distributions
       - select x_1 and add the Beta distribution
       - in advanced parameters, check estimate parameters confidence interval
+      - Change test type to Lilliefors, Lilliefors advanced parameters are enabled, change back to KS

     - click on the Finish button